esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/01-Dev Environment setup.md

 # Dev environment setup

-In the following sections you can see how to set up a development environment for esthesis Core.
+In the following sections you can see how to set up a development environment for esthesis CORE.
 The development environment varies drastically from the production setup, as its purpose is to allow developers to quickly implement and test new features.